 In the following, Save-item and Input-node refer, respectively, to a Save-item of the Save-signalset of a basic State-node and an Input-node of the Input-node-set of the same basic State-node.
 If an Input-node has no Gate-identifier, the Signal-identifier of that Input-node shall not appear without a Gate-identifier in another Input-node or a Save-item.
-If an Input-node has a Gate-identifier, the Signal-identifier of that Input-node has a Gate-identifier, the Signal-identifier of that Input-node has a Gate-identifier, the Signal-identifier of that Input-node has a Gate-identifier in another Input-node shall not appear with the same Gate-identifier in another Input-node or a Save-item.
-If a Signal-identifier is in the In-signal-identifier-set of a Gate-definition of the state machine that owns the state, the Signal-identifier shall occur
+If an Input-node has a Gate-identifier, the Signal-identifier of that Input-node shall not appear with the same Gate-identifier in another Input-node or a Save-item.
+If a Signal-identifier is in the In-signal-identifier-set of a Gate-definition of the state machine that owns the state, the Signal-identifier shall occur a) with the Gate-identifier for that gate (in an Input-node or a Save-item); or

-- a) with the Gate-identifier for that gate (in an Input-node or a Save-item); or - b) without the Gate-identifier (in an Input-node or a Save-item); or - c) if and only if the basic State-node is within a composite State-node, letting 'composite Save-item' refer to a Save-item of the Save-signalset of the composite State-node and letting 'composite Input-node' refer an Input-node of the Input-node-set of the same composite State-node - 1) with the Gate-identifier for that gate in a composite Input-node or a composite Save-item; or - 2) without the Gate-identifier in a composite Input-node or a composite Save-item; or - 3) if the composite State-node is within another composite State-node similarly and recursively until a State-node of the state machine is reached.
+- b) without the Gate-identifier (in an Input-node or a Save-item); or - c) if and only if the basic State-node is within a composite State-node, letting 'composite Save-item' refer to a Save-item of the Save-signalset of the composite State-node and letting 'composite Input-node' refer an Input-node of the Input-node-set of the same composite State-node - 1) with the Gate-identifier for that gate in a composite Input-node or a composite Save-item; - 2) without the Gate-identifier in a composite Input-node or a composite Save-item; or - 3) if the composite State-node is within another composite State-node similarly and recursively until a State-node of the state machine is reached.

-If a State-node is in a Procedure-graph of a Procedure-definition, the State-node is within a composite state if and only if the Procedure-definition is in the composite state (that is, the Procedure-definition is in the Procedure-definition-set of the Composite-state-type-definition for the composite state).
+If a State-node is in a Procedure-graph of a Procedure-definition, the State-node is within a composite state if and only if the Procedure-definition is in the composite state (that is, the Procedure-definition is in the composite state). definition is in the Procedure-definition-set of the Composite-state-type-definition for the composite state).

+'''

-<state area=""> ::=</state>
+<state area> ::=

-<state symbol=""> contains <state list=""></state></state>
+<state symbol> contains <state list>

 is associated with

-{ <input area="" association=""/>
+<input association area>

-<save area="" association=""></save>
+<save association area>

-<connect area="" association=""> }</connect>
+<connect association area> }

-<state symbol=""> ::=</state>
+<state symbol> ::=

--

 <state list> ::=

 { <basic state name> | <typebased composite state> }

 NOTE 2 - Basic SDL-2010 does not include the shorthand feature of multiple names in a state symbol.

+'''

+'''

 <basic state name> ::=

 <state name>

+'''